 Always remember a basic thumb rule that a maximum of 50% of your salary can be utilized to take care of all the household expenses which are fixed in nature.
 Further, one must save at least 20% of their salary for the purpose of investment in various investment tools.
 The higher, the better.
 And finally, the remaining funds can be used by an individual for personal development or leisure expenses.
 We will understand this more easily with the help of the below example.

 Imagine that your monthly salary is INR 30,000.
 If you plan to allocate your funds as per the above plan then it will look something like the below table.

-Since now we understood how to allocate our salary for various expenses and investments.
-Let us now understand the steps which an individual can follow to make a personalized financial plan for self.
+Since then we understood how to allocate our salary for various expenses and investments.
+Let us now understand the steps which an individual can follow to make a personalized financial plan for themselves.
 This will be both easy and effective.

 Steps to be Considered While Making a Financial Plans

-Always remember a golden rule that your saving account must maintain a balance of at least 6 times your fixed monthly expenses.
-This is necessary to anticipate the fact that if in case you don’t have a job due to any of the unforeseen events.
+Always remember a golden rule that your savings account must maintain a balance of at least 6 times your fixed monthly expenses.
+This is necessary to anticipate the fact that if in case you don’t have a job due to any unforeseen events.
 These surplus funds will be available to support your fixed expenses till you sort out other income options or an alternate job.

 Paying Off Bad Loans

 This is considered one of the biggest roadblocks in creating a successful financial plan.
 It is highly recommended that one should consider repaying all their bad loans on priority.
 Bad loans are all those loans on which an individual is paying more than 9%+ interest.
 Such loans are personal loans, Car Loans, Interest payable on credit card EMI, etc. Instead of investing money in mutual funds, one must consider paying bad loans on priority to set off their major liabilities.
 Further, investment opportunities can be explored once all these bad loans are settled.

 Additional Recommendation on Paying Off Loans